 The manufacturers state that the mattress provides cooling, contouring, and medium-firm and pressure-relieving support.

-To improve sleep hygiene, people can try the following tips:
+To improve sleep hygiene, people can try the

 - Consistency: People should try to go to bed and wake up at the same time every night, even on the weekends.